apiverve/profanityfilter.NET-API/Readme.md

 ###### Define Query

 ```
-var queryOptions = new profanityfilterQueryOptions{
+var queryOptions = new profanityfilterQueryOptions {
-  text: "Today is so damn hot!
+  text = "Today is so damn hot!
 Why the hell would anyone go outside?",
-  mask: "*"
+  mask = "*"
 };
 ```